today-self-study/happy-utils/README.md

     - Supports headings, lists, code, links, and more.
     - Copy the rendered HTML or clear the input with one click.

+5. **SVG Viewer**
+    - Paste SVG code and see a live visual preview.
+    - Real-time rendering with error validation.
+    - Copy SVG code or clear the input with one click.
+    - Perfect for testing and previewing SVG graphics.

 ---

 ## 🖥️ UI/UX